Fisherman rescued from tiny reef island

 Communications between the Queensland Police Service boat deemed it would be best for the fishing boat to make its way to the nearby Hixson Cay island.

-At 5.15am this morning, the service's Rescue 300 crew made its way to the Swains Reef area where a dory containing the patient and another crew member from the fishing vessel approached island.
+At 5.15am, the service’s Rescue 300 crew made its way to the Swains Reef area where a dory containing the patient and another crew member from the fishing vessel approached island.

 The man was treated onboard by medical crew for an internal bowel infection.